grybmadsci/aoc2020/README.md

 Solutions will focus on the spirit of the question, and will include brief descriptions of the approach used and why.

+All solutions will be executable python3 scripts, with no external dependencies, so to run the solution for Day 1, for example, simply run `./day1.py`, which will print a usage message describing problem-specific arguments to pass and input format expected.

 ## Day 1

 #### Find 2 integers summing to 2020 from an input list, then find 3 such integers.